Data masking in R

 Introduction

 More so than in other programming languages, R functions bias towards helping the user do common tasks easily.
 One excellent example is the way that tidyverse functions (like dplyr) make assumptions about what users mean when they refer to variables.
-As an example:
+As an example, if you want to select a column in base R you’d use a quoted column name in single brackets:

 stranded_data |>